mortenmoulder/TwitchClipper/README.md

 cd TwitchClipper

+dotnet build

 dotnet publish -c Release -o publish -p:PublishReadyToRun=true -p:PublishSingleFile=true -p:PublishTrimmed=true --self-contained true -p:IncludeNativeLibrariesForSelfExtract=true --runtime win-x64 TwitchClipper.sln

 cd publish

 TwitchClipper.exe -u TWITCH_USERNAME
 ```

+## Few minor things
+This is my first published .NET app.
+I'm a web developer, so please bear with me.

+1. If you ever need to get the new version of this, you simply need to do `git pull` followed by `dotnet build` and then the long `dotnet publish .....` command.
+2. Edit appsettings.json BEFORE you run the `dotnet build/publish` commands.
+The file will automatically get copied to the `publish` folder
+3. I added MacOS support, even though it downloads the youtube-dl executable for Linux.
+Someone please let me know if it works or not.